Mekler's Construction and Murphy's Law for 2-Nilpotent Groups: Preliminaries

 \subsubsection{$\cK$-configurations}

-The notion of $\cK$-configurations originated from the work of Guingona and Hill \cite{GH19} and was further developed in \cite{GPS21}.
-In this section, we will fix a relational first-order language $\lL'$ and an arbitrary first-order language $\lL$.
+The notion of $\cK$-configurations originated from the work of Guingona and Hill \cite{GH19} and was further developed in \cite{GPS23}.
+In this section, we will fix a relational first-order language $\lL'$ with signature $\Sig(\lL')$ and an arbitrary first-order language $\lL$.
+We abusively use the symbol $\lL$ to also denote the set of (parameter-free) $\lL$-formulas.
 Throughout, we will use $\cK$ to denote a class of finite $\lL'$-structures closed under isomorphism.

-\begin{definition}[$\cK$-configuration, {\cite[Definition 5.1]{GPS21}}] An $\lL$-structure $\sM$ \emph{admits (or codes) a $\cK$-~configuration} if there are a positive integer $n$, a function $I:\Sig(\lL') \rightarrow \lL$ and a sequence of functions $(f_A: A\in \cK)$ such that: \begin{enumerate} \item for all $A\in \cK$, $f_A:A \rightarrow \sM^n$, \item for all $R\in \Sig(\lL')$, for all $A\in \cK$, for all $a\in A^{\mathsf{arity}(R)}$,
+\begin{definition}[$\cK$-configuration, {\cite[Definition 5.1]{GPS23}}] An $\lL$-structure $\sM$ \emph{admits (or codes) a $\cK$-configuration} if there are a positive integer $n$, a function $I:\Sig(\lL') \rightarrow \lL$ and a sequence of functions $(f_A: A\in \cK)$ such that: \begin{enumerate} \item for all $A\in \cK$, $f_A:A \rightarrow \sM^n$, \item for all $R\in \Sig(\lL')$, for all $A\in \cK$, for all $a\in A^{\mathsf{arity}(R)}$,

 \end{enumerate}

 A theory $T$ \emph{admits a $\cK$-configuration} if there is a model $\sM\models T$ which admits a $\cK$-configuration.
 We denote by $\codingcla{\cK}$ the class of theories that admit a $\cK$-configuration, and by $\ncodingcla{\cK}$ the class of theories that \emph{do not} admit a $\cK$-configuration. \end{definition}